 - Content Marketing Associate

-This is further validated looking at job trends on Indeed.com, where the inclusion of “content marketing” in job descriptions has skyrocketed 7,000% in recent years.
+Looking at job trends on Indeed.com reinforces this: the inclusion of “content marketing” in job descriptions has skyrocketed nearly 400% in recent years.

 Must Ask Content Marketing Interview Questions